sosy-lab/llvm-j/README.md

 Currently, the proxy classes aim at parsing LLVM IR bitcode, not modifying it.
-If you miss any functionality, we're always happy about pull-requests or new issues on GitHub!
+If you miss any functionality, please create a new issue or message us to help us improve llvm-j!